Palace of the Normans - Royal Palace

 Palatine Chapel (inside the Royal Palace)

-The Palatin Chapel (Cappella Palatina) The Cappella Palatina is the royal and luxurious Chapel of the Norman Kings of Sicily, built in the ground floor and center of Palazzo Reale.
-The Chapel was commissioned in 1132 by king Roger II, and was built upon an older Chapel ( actually the crypt) dating 1080.
-It took eight years to build it and many more to complete the mosaics and beautiful arab-byzantine decorations.
-The church, dedicated to Saint Peter, has three apses, typical of Byzantine architecture, with six arches in the central nave, sitting on classical columns.
-What makes the Palatine Chapel an un unparalleled jewels in the world is the art of its mosaics, the elegance of the figures represented on the mosaic panel, their subtle colours and luminance.
-The most ancient are those covering the ceiling, the drum and the dom.
+The church is dedicated to Saint Peter and has three apses, typical of Byzantine architecture, with six arches in the central nave, sitting on the classical columns.
+What makes the Palatine Chapel an un unparalleled jewels in the world, is the style and art of its mosaics, the elegance of the figures on the arabian wooden roof, the brilliant colours and luminance.
+The most ancient and besutiful mosaics are those covering the ceiling, the drum and the dom.

 Palatine Chapel Palermo

-The mosaics of the transept instead, dating from 1140s, of Byzantine style, show scenes from the Acts of Apostles.
-King Roger II designed on the muqarnas ceiling in Arabic style.
-The other mosaics, from 1160s to 1170s, are realized in a ruder way style and have Latin and Greek elements.
-There are a lot of scenes more narrative than spiritual, and few mosaics about flora and animals typically of byzantinian style.
+Probably influenced by Abbasid Iraqi art, these scenes and paintings are innovative and therefore presents Characters and animals in a more realistic way.
+The other mosaics, from 1160s to 1170s, are realized in less sofisticated way style, and have Latin and Greek elements.
+The scenes are more narrative than spiritual, and few mosaics about flora and animals are typically of byzantinian style.

 royal palace of the norman